Legionnaire’s Prevention & Water Filtration

 • Establishment of a water management program and team to ensure compliance with the standard.

-• Detailed analysis of the water system and the identification of the risk points, possibly including flow diagrams to describe the system and processes to increase the likelihood of risk identification.
+• Detailed analysis of the water system, including the identification of risk points, and the use of flow diagrams to describe the system and processes, thereby increasing the likelihood of risk identification.

 • Development of standard operating procedures.

-• Monitor the crucial parameters and take corrective actions whenever the measured values are not within the established limits.
+• Monitor the crucial parameters and take corrective actions whenever the measured values fall outside the established limits.

 The requirements of the ASHRAE Standard 188 enhance the development of a rigorous preventive program for legionella prevention.
-Implementing the standard in a building construction project or the management of a commercial building ensures all the essential requirements for the decrease of the legionellosis occurrence are met to keep building occupants safer.
+Implementing the standard in a building construction project or the management of a commercial building ensures that all essential requirements for reducing the occurrence of legionellosis are met, keeping building occupants safer.

 What Technology Exists Today To Mitigate the Risk of Legionellosis in Commercial Building Water Systems?

-• Triple Clear provides biofilm-resistant and legionella-free water to reduce cooling tower chemical requirements while maintaining HVAC equipment efficiency.
+• The Triple Clear legionella water filter provides biofilm-resistant and legionella-free water, reducing cooling tower chemical requirements while maintaining HVAC equipment efficiency.
 Their systems remove 99.99% of viruses and bacteria from water.

-• HydroFLOW neutralizes bacteria, biofilm, and algae throughout a water system while controlling scale, which reduces another set of chemicals that require balancing.
+• HydroFLOW legionella water filter neutralizes bacteria, biofilm, and algae throughout a water system, while controlling scale, which reduces the need for additional chemicals that require balancing.

-Southeast Pump & Equipment is your partner for implementing a system to protect your building occupants by providing a "firewall" for your building using both technologies for legionella prevention.
+Southeast Pump & Equipment is your partner in implementing a system to protect your building occupants by providing a "firewall" for your building, utilizing both technologies for Legionella prevention.

-Ready To Speak With a Legionella Prevention Expert?
+Ready To Speak With a Legionella Prevention & Water Filtration Expert?

 Southeast Pump & Equipment, Inc.